elixirschool/elixirschool/lessons/en/basics/collections.md

 %{foo: "hello world"}
 ```

-As we can see from the output above, there is a special syntax to create maps containing only atom keys:
+As we can see from the output above, there is a special syntax for maps containing only atom keys:

 ```elixir
 iex> %{foo: "bar", hello: "world"}